mrrts/bible/README.md

 # bible
-(Teaching myself Ruby) A command-line app to look up Bible passages and display them either in terminal or browser
+(Teaching myself Ruby with Treehouse.com) A command-line app to look up Bible passages and display them either in terminal or browser

 Bible texts in json format taken from https://github.com/honza/bibles